 How do I claim Jobseeker’s Allowance?

-You will normally be expected to ‘sign on’ at your local Jobcentre Plus office (usually every 2 weeks) to discuss how your job search is going.
+You'll normally be expected to ‘sign on’ at your local Jobcentre Plus office (usually every 2 weeks) to discuss how your job search is going.
 In addition, you must also attend regular, more detailed interviews to look at your situation.

 What if my circumstances change?

-It is always important to provide full, accurate information to benefits offices, and to let them know if your circumstances change.
+It's always important to provide full, accurate information to benefits offices, and to let them know if your circumstances change.
 If you don’t do this your benefits may be stopped, you may receive demands for repayment, or you may face prosecution.